-Do we want to include ECT Investments inc in this agreement?

-Do we change all references from Enron Australia to EJ

 REPRESENTATIVE AGREEMENT

-THIS REPRESENTATIVE AGREEMENT (this "Agreement") is executed between (1) ENRON JAPAN CORP. ("EJC"), a Japanese incorporated company and (2) ENRON CAPITAL & TRADE RESOURCES CORP. ("ECT"), a Delaware corporation having its headquarters in Houston, Texas.
-ECT and EJC are each referred to herein as a "Party”.
+THIS REPRESENTATIVE AGREEMENT (this "Agreement") is executed between (1) ENRON JAPAN CORP. ("EJC"), a Japanese incorporated company and (2) ENRON NORTH AMERICA CORP. ("ENA"), a Delaware corporation having its headquarters in Houston, Texas.
+ENA and EJC are each referred to herein as a "Party”.
 The effective date of this Agreement (the "Effective Date") is 8 September 2000.

-This Agreement sets forth the terms under which EJC (the "Representative) will act as a representative of ECT and/or any affiliate of ECT, as such affiliate is designated by ECT and agreed to by EJC as described in Section 1 herein (ECT and/or any designated and agreed upon affiliate each referred to as a “Principal”), and perform the services (“Services”) described in Section 2 below.
+This Agreement sets forth the terms under which EJC (the "Representative) will act as a representative of ENA and/or any affiliate of ENA, as such affiliate is designated by ENA and agreed to by EJC as described in Section 1 herein (ENA and/or any designated and agreed upon affiliate each referred to as a “Principal”), and perform the services (“Services”) described in Section 2 below.
 This Agreement further confirms the terms under which a Principal will pay EJC for Services and reimburse EJC for its associated expenses.
 The Parties mutually agree as follows:

 1. Representative/Principal.
 The term "Representative" shall mean EJC.
-The term "Principal" shall mean ECT and/or any affiliate of ECT designated by ECT, as EJC and the relevant Principal shall mutually agree.
+The term "Principal" shall mean ENA and/or any affiliate of ENA designated by ENA, as EJC and the relevant Principal shall mutually agree.

 2. Instruction; Services.
 Subject to the terms and conditions set forth herein, and for the term of this Agreement, Representative shall perform the services described and specified on Schedule 1 of this Agreement for a Principal as directed in writing by the relevant Principal.